andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 and “What can I do to further dismantle racism?”
 Dr. Tatum defines racism as a system of advantage based on race.
 In the United States today, where White culture is dominant culture, we should strive to be race-conscious and recognize that our social system still unfairly benefits White people and disadvantages Black people.
-Progress has definitely been made over the years, but there is still good work we can all do.
+There is good work we can all do.
 Here are Dr. Tatum's suggestions:

 ### Educate

-Stereotypes about marginalized groups are often based not on what people know, but what people don’t know.
-Literature and art created by Black people, for example, are underrepresented in parts of our society such as curricula, entertainment, and advertisements.
+Stereotypes about marginalized groups are often a result of a lack of information.
+Parts of our society such as curricula, entertainment, and advertisements underrepresent literature and art that Black people create.

 Because positive images of marginalized groups are not pervasive in mainstream culture, people should seek out the voices and work of marginalized group